 She nodded, and we silently walked back to the house.
 She went to her room when we got in.
 Mom stuck her head out of the kitchen.
 All I could do was shrug and say, “It’s a project.”

 I had a good run with classmates in the morning and we all got coffee together.
-As we sat at a table at Starbucks, I dropped my bomb.
+As we sat at a table, I dropped my bomb.
 It was something of a dud.
 “No shit Sherlock.”
 That came from our team’s captain.

 “We sort of figured it out.
-But you didn’t seem to be eying any of us—although I, personally, was offended by your lack of interest—and we’ve known you forever so no one really cared.
-We thought of having a pool to see when you’d come out to us.
+But you didn’t seem to be eying any of us—although I was offended by your lack of interest—and we’ve known you forever so no one cared.
+We thought of having a pool to see when you came out to us.
 For the record, I would have won.”
 To which a teammate said, “Yeah, because you’re always right,” which garnered a “fuck you,” which garnered a disapproving glance from the middle-aged woman at the next table, who had shown a bit too much interest in our conversation.

-I shouldn’t have been surprised.
+I should not have been surprised.
 That they knew, yeah.
-But that they didn’t care.
+But that they did not care.
 We had grown up together and shared a lot and I was just me and they were fine with that.

 Things were a little tense, but they eased by late afternoon.
 Then I heard the doorbell.
-Mom said she’d get it and I heard screams.
+Mom rushed to get it, and I heard screams.
 Women screams.
 I rushed out just as Erin and Ron were coming down the stairs.
 It was Beth and Mel.
-Somehow they’d gotten tickets on Christmas Eve and flown in.
+Somehow they got tickets on Christmas Eve and flown in.

 Things were whipping together like some strange Dickensian novel.
 My parents arranged for Beth and Mel to visit.
-Beth and Mom headed into the den when the visitors settled, leaving Mel to sit somewhat awkwardly in the living room with everyone but Ron, who was in the basement.
-Dad had seen Mel on that horrible day when she showed up with Beth in Grandpa’s final days.
-They hadn’t shared more than a “hello” and small talk—no one in the family did—that day but Dad seemed to have been liberated with all the revelations that were in the house in recent days.
+Beth and Mom went into the den when the visitors settled, leaving Mel to sit awkwardly in the living room with everyone but Ron, who was in the basement.
+Dad saw Mel on that horrible day in Grandpa’s final days.
+They had not exchanged more than a “hello” and small talk that day but Dad seemed to have been liberated with all the revelations that were in the house in recent days.
 He quickly was his normal, gregarious self.

 Erin surprised me.
-Giving no indication of caring or even noticing that Mel was gay, she wanted to know as much as she could about life in New York.
-Her ears particularly peeked when Mel, a banker on Wall Street, told of Beth’s graphic-design firm in the Village.
+Giving no indication of caring or noticing Mel was gay, she wanted to know as much as she could about life in New York.
+Her ears particularly peeked when Mel, a banker on Wall Street, told of Beth’s graphic-design firm in Greenwich Village.
 “How cool is that?” she asked the room.

 After about twenty minutes, Mom and Beth returned.
 Mom said, “We have a plan.”
 Dad rolled his eyes.

 Here it was.
-The smart money was that however tepid, my aunts and uncles would be OK with me and with seeing Beth and Mel.
+The smart money was that however tepid, my aunts and uncles would be okay with me and with seeing Beth and Mel.
 Grandma was the wild card.
-(As we shall see, the smart money was wrong.)
 Tim’s house was about half-an-hour away.
-He’d pick Grandma up on the early side, before the hordes descended.
-Mom would drive over early so she’d be there when Grandma arrived.
-And she’d talk to her one-on-one.
-By doing that, she figured she could get her to not at least panic when Beth and Mel showed up.
+He would pick Grandma up on the early side.
+Mom would drive over early so she would be there when Grandma arrived.
+They would talk one-on-one.
+That way she could get her to not at least panic when Beth and Mel arrived.

 She went back into the den alone to call her brother.
 She emerged about fifteen minutes later.

 “He’s on board.
 So is Dorothy.”
 Dorothy is Tim’s wife.
 “I spoke to them both.
-They agreed that it’s about time to interact with Beth.
-I think we all were just letting it coast along the way it has been.
+They agreed that it is about time to interact with Beth.
+I think we all were just letting it coast.
 He said our plan as to Mom is probably the only way.
 So I’ll take the small car.
 Erin, you’ll have to come with me because there won’t be enough room in the wagon now that Beth and Melissa are here.”

-Erin took that last part with more grace than I expected seeing as it meant leaving her room two hours before she’d planned to and having to help at Tim’s.
+Erin took that last part with more grace than I expected since it meant leaving her room two hours before she planned to and having to help at Tim’s.

 The plan almost did work.
 When we arrived, the rest were there.
 The youngest kids were in the basement.
-I don’t know how Grandma would have reacted otherwise, but Mom’s prep and Mel’s six-month bump melted her.
+I do not know how Grandma would have reacted otherwise, but Mom’s prep and Mel’s six-month baby bump melted her.

 Before that aura could spread, though, Marcie stood.